clokep/relapse/docs/openid.md

 ## OIDC Back-Channel Logout

-Synapse supports receiving [OpenID Connect Back-Channel Logout](https://openid.net/specs/openid-connect-backchannel-1_0.html) notifications.
+Relapse supports receiving [OpenID Connect Back-Channel Logout](https://openid.net/specs/openid-connect-backchannel-1_0.html) notifications.

-This lets the OpenID Connect Provider notify Synapse when a user logs out, so that Synapse can end that user session.
+This lets the OpenID Connect Provider notify Relapse when a user logs out, so that Relapse can end that user session.
-This feature can be enabled by setting the `backchannel_logout_enabled` property to `true` in the provider configuration, and setting the following URL as destination for Back-Channel Logout notifications in your OpenID Connect Provider: `[synapse public baseurl]/_synapse/client/oidc/backchannel_logout`
+This feature can be enabled by setting the `backchannel_logout_enabled` property to `true` in the provider configuration, and setting the following URL as destination for Back-Channel Logout notifications in your OpenID Connect Provider: `[relapse public baseurl]/_relapse/client/oidc/backchannel_logout`

 ## Sample configs

-Here are a few configs for providers that should work with Synapse.
+Here are a few configs for providers that should work with Relapse.

 ### Microsoft Azure Active Directory
 Azure AD can act as an OpenID Connect Provider.
 Register a new application under *App registrations* in the Azure AD management console.
 The RedirectURI for your application should point to your matrix server:
-`[synapse public baseurl]/_synapse/client/oidc/callback`
+`[relapse public baseurl]/_relapse/client/oidc/callback`

 Go to *Certificates & secrets* and register a new client secret.
 Make note of your Directory (tenant) ID as it will be used in the Azure links.
-Edit your Synapse config file and change the `oidc_config` section:
+Edit your Relapse config file and change the `oidc_config` section:

 ```yaml
 oidc_providers: